-Milestones are powerful components of a plan because they show key project events and map forward movement on projects.
+A milestone is a marker in a project that signifies a change or stage in development.
+Milestones are powerful components of a project plan because they show key events and map forward movement.
 They act as signposts through the course of your project, as they help to ensure that you’re staying on track.
-Without milestones noted in your plans, you’re just tracking tasks and not necessarily following the right path in your project.
-But they can do more than just show progress—they can help you to communicate what’s happening with your project.
-TeamGantt’s milestones are part of its’ team communication software, so it synches with all of your project’s moving parts.
-Start building milestones for your projects with our free gantt software today!
+Without project milestone tracking, you’re just monitoring tasks and not necessarily following the right path in your project.
+Milestones can do more than just show progress—they can help you to communicate what’s happening with your project.
+TeamGantt includes milestone chart features in its project management software, so it seamlessly syncs with all of your gantt chart’s moving parts.
+Keep reading to learn how to create milestones in your own project plans!

 Is it a Task or a Milestone?

-You’re not building a rocket here, you’re building a plan and the components aren’t that complex.
-That said, distinguishing between tasks and major events can be difficult on larger projects, or if the project you’re managing just isn’t within the realm of your expertise (yet).
-If you ever get confused about what is or is not a milestone in your project plan, ask yourself these questions:
+You’re not building a rocket here, you’re building a project plan and the components aren’t that complex.
+That said, distinguishing between tasks and milestones can be difficult on larger projects, or if the project you’re managing just isn’t within the realm of your expertise (yet).
+If you have ever been confused about what is (or isn’t) a milestone in your project plan, ask yourself these questions: